-Pull-ups - When a driver stops and reverses direction to get a better position, it is scored as a "pull-up".
+Pull-ups -When a driver stops and reverses direction to get a better position, it is scored as a "pull-up".
 Stopping without changing direction does not count as a pull-up.
 You will not be penalized for initial pull-ups.
-However, an excessive number of pull-ups, will count as errors.
+However, an excessive number of pull-ups; will count as errors (you will be advised the number of non-scored pull-ups you are allowed for each skill you are tested on.

-Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
+Outside Vehicle Observations (Looks)- You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
 When doing so, you must place the vehicle in neutral and set the parking brake(s).
 Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times.
 If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.

-The maximum number of times that you may look to check the position of you vehicle is two (2)

-except for the Straight Line Backing exercise, which allows one look.
-Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of a bus to get a better view, it is scored as a "look".
+The maximum number of times that you may look to check the position of your vehicle is two (2) except for the Straight Line Backing exercise which allows one look.
+Each time you open the door, move from a seated position where in physical control of the vehicle or on a bus walk to the back of the bus to get a better view, it is scored as a "look".